mfontanini/presenterm/docs/src/guides/installation.md

 ## Installation

-_presenterm_ works on linux, macOS, and Windows and can be installed in different ways:
+_presenterm_ works on Linux, macOS, and Windows and can be installed in different ways:

 ### Pre-built binaries (recommended)